Witness: El Chapo’s wife was in on plans for prison escape

 Damaso Lopez Nunez told the jury Emma Coronel Aispuro was in on the plan that resulted in Joaquin Guzman escaping through a mile-long (1.6 kilometer-long) tunnel dug to the shower in his cell.

 Lopez testified Wednesday that the spouse of Joaquin Guzman helped him trade messages with his sons before the infamous breakout.
-Aispuro was in the courtroom, but had no immediate reaction.
+Coronel was in the courtroom, but had no immediate reaction.

 Guzman was recaptured in 2016 and sent to the U.S. to face drug trafficking charges that his lawyers say are being fabricated by cooperators like Lopez.